Tonio635/credit-default-classifier/README.md

 ## License

 This project is released under the **MIT License**.
-Dataset licensed by the original UCI authors (Yeh & Lien, 2009) for research‑only use.
+Dataset licensed as CC0: Public Domain.